fyziktom/VirtualEconomyFramework/VirtualEconomyFramework/VEBlazor/Readme.md

 It uses the [VEDriversLite library](https://www.nuget.org/packages/VEFramework.VEDriversLite/) for the most "backend" work.
 It is kind of the demo how you can wrap the VEDriversLite into UI components.

+Here you can find the [VEBlazor Nuget package](https://www.nuget.org/packages/VEFramework.VEBlazor/)

 The library is now as "preview".
 We are still working hard on the refactoring.
 Same as this readme.

 The library is based on the [great component library Blazorise](https://blazorise.com/).
 Thanks to [Mladen Macanovic](https://github.com/stsrki) for help with first steps with Blazorise library :)